 They suffer from a short-term approach:

-A top-down mentality means that senior stakeholders typically look for short term gains that carry little risk to profits.
+A top-down mentality means that senior stakeholders typically look for shorter term gains that carry little risk to profits.

 Old institutions are technologically challenged:

-IT and digital capabilities within long established firms are often outdated, (many are still using legacy systems built in the 1960s-70s) so getting fit for the digital age can be slow and expensive.
+IT and digital capabilities within long established firms are often outdated, (many are still using legacy systems built in the 1970s) so getting fit for the digital age can be slow and expensive.

 Virality outperforms inertia:

 The global and rapid success of start-ups demonstrates the success of innovation, agility and speed over size.
 Put simply, large institutions move way too slowly.

 Of course, it’s entirely possible for established banks with large financial resources to acquire disruptive FinTech ventures.
 But partnering with the right company and finding synergies is not always easy.

 Banks can also open a separate innovation division, to mastermind their own innovations.
 Yet here there is the potential that new-ideas become little more than a novel side-project, affecting little change.
 And while innovation departments battle with the higher echelons within the "main company" for autonomy, budgets and greater decision making power, agile and bureaucracy light FinTech companies are stealing more ground.